banzhaf/GPTP-2018-Chapter-Formatting/gptp2017-latex-master/README.md

 ### Note

-Updated from last year's procedure, and since the workshop occurred.
+This is a slightly updated version from last year's procedure, written up by Bill Tozier.
+This year, Wolfgang will be the main point of contact.
 Please take a moment to read through.

 ## Timeline